Ganeshg1313/P_NotePad-App/README.md

 # P---NotePad-App
-This notepad will use local storage for storage
+This notepad will use local storage for to store the notes